Q. What is WyoGives?

 Q. What is the deadline to ensure my organization participates?

-The deadline to register for WyoGives is June 15, 2022.
+The deadline to register for WyoGives is June 16, 2023.
 This is the absolute last day to register; NO exceptions will be made.
 There are good reasons for this strict deadline.
 There is a verification process for every nonprofit and bank account information has to be submitted.
 This takes several days.
 In addition, nonprofits need to invest time and resources in building their profile, building a campaign and marketing.
-This can't be achieved in just a couple of weeks.
+This can't be achieved in just a few weeks.